gomorpheus/morpheus-docs/release_notes/current.rst

  - A Tag policy defines the relevant key to validate the presence of as well as an optional option list to validate valid values.
  - Multiple tag policies can be combined to get an overall view of tag compliance.
  - Servers detail pages show warnings if tags are not compliant.
  - Strict will block provisioning of an instance without the valid tags.
-These valid tags can be manually entered in tags fieldset or as part of an export as tag Option Type.
+These valid tags can be manually entered in tags field set or as part of an export as tag Option Type.

 .. note:: Tag Policy scanning and enforcement is only currently functional for three cloud types.
 Azure, Amazon, and VMware.